An Institutional Framework for Constitutional Review, Objection Analysis, and Stability Testing

 (b) disengagement from British–Irish relations.

-(a) The Council of Ireland operates through a rotating presidency drawn in turn from representatives of the British-identifying, Irish-identifying, and Northern Irish civic traditions, preventing permanent executive control by any one identity group;
+(a) the Council of Ireland operates through a rotating presidency drawn from British-identifying, Irish-identifying, and Northern Irish civic traditions;

-(b) The UK–Ireland Parliamentary Council convenes through reciprocal parliamentary sessions in Dublin and London, providing regularised treaty-grade engagement and continuity of British–Irish relations independent of internal political change.
+(b) the UK–Ireland Parliamentary Council convenes through reciprocal parliamentary sessions in Dublin and London, ensuring continuity independent of internal political change.

 4.8 Executive Authority and Symbolism